 If you’re lucky, you might even catch a glimpse of migrating whales during the spring months.
 Whether you’re into outdoor adventures, photography, or simply soaking in the natural beauty of the Oregon coast, Cape Kiwanda is the essence of Pacific City and a must-see destination during your spring break getaway.

 Visit Neighboring Beaches

 Just a mile north of the cape is McPhillips Beach, and not quite a mile north of that is Tierra Del Mar.
 McPhillips is hidden behind a nondescript forest road darting off to the west, and from there you can drive your car on the beach.
 The big attraction here is that craggy black basalt mini-headland, which looks a little like an old Roman ruin.
 At Tierra Del Mar, there are miles of pristine sand in either direction and you’ll often find yourself away from the maddening crowds.

 A short drive from Pacific City is Neskowin, about four miles to the south.
 Not only is it a hidden gem of a quiet village and beach but it has that magnificent Proposal Rock and the mysterious ghost forest stumps – 2,000-year-old remnants of an ancient forest that were covered up completely until maybe the last 100 years or so.
 Heading northward about 15 minutes along the Three Cape Drive, you’ll find Cape Lookout State Park and its unique beach as well as the sprawling headland of the same name.

-There are still several beach vacation rental homes available for Spring Break and Kiwanda Coastal Properties is offering a 15% discount for stays longer than 3 days.
+There are still several beach vacation rental homes available for Spring Break.
 Check out these homes or call us at 503-965-7212 to book your Spring Break vacation home.